Reginald Heber

-Reginald Heber (21 April 1783 – 3 April 1826) was an English Anglican bishop, man of letters and hymn-writer.
+Reginald Heber (21 April 1783 – 3 April 1826) was an English Anglican bishop, a man of letters, and hymn-writer.
 After 16 years as a country parson, he served as Bishop of Calcutta until his death at the age of 42.
 The son of a rich landowner and cleric, Heber gained fame at the University of Oxford as a poet.
 After graduation he made an extended tour of Scandinavia, Russia and Central Europe.
 Ordained in 1807, he took over his father's old parish, Hodnet, Shropshire.
 He also wrote hymns and general literature, including a study of the works of the 17th-century cleric Jeremy Taylor.

 He was consecrated Bishop of Calcutta in October 1823.
 He travelled widely and worked to improve the spiritual and general living conditions of his flock.
 Arduous duties, a hostile climate and poor health led to his collapse and death after less than three years in India.
 Memorials were erected there and in St Paul's Cathedral, London.
 A collection of his hymns appeared soon after his death.
 "Holy, Holy, Holy!
 Lord God Almighty" remains popular for Trinity Sunday, while "Brightest and Best" is frequently sung during Epiphany.

 Early life

 Background and childhood

 The surname "Heber" probably derives from "Haybergh", a hill in the Craven district of Yorkshire, where the family originated.
-The Hebers held the lordship of the manor of Marton, and were granted a coat of arms during the reign of Queen Elizabeth I. He was the son of Thomas Heber and Elizabeth Atherton, the granddaughter of Richard Atherton.
+The Hebers held the lordship of the manor of Marton, and were granted a coat of arms during the reign of Queen Elizabeth I. Richard Heber was the son of Thomas Heber and Elizabeth Atherton, the granddaughter of Richard Atherton.

 In 1752 Richard Heber received the manor and estate of Hodnet Hall in Shropshire as a bequest from a cousin of his wife.
 This included patronage of the parish of Hodnet.
 On Richard Heber's death in 1766 his brother Reginald, who was co-rector of the parish of Malpas in Cheshire, inherited the Shropshire estate and additionally became rector of Hodnet.
 His first marriage, to Mary Baylie, produced a son, Richard Heber, who became a noted book collector and Member of Parliament for Oxford University.
 His second marriage to Mary Allanson, after Mary Baylie's death, produced two further sons, the elder, born at Malpas on 21 April 1783, being named Reginald after his father.

 At the age of eight the younger Reginald began five years at the local grammar school at Whitchurch.
 In 1796 he was sent to Bristow's, a small private school in Neasden a few miles north of Central London.
 This provided intensive learning for around a dozen boys, preparing them for eventual entry to Oxford or Cambridge.
 At Bristow's he met John Thornton, who became a lifelong friend, sharing an interest in church history and beliefs; a lengthy letter from Heber to Thornton is described by Heber's biographer Arthur Montefiore as worthy of a learned theologian.
 In October 1800 Heber entered Brasenose College, Oxford; Thornton's decision to go to Cambridge was a matter for Heber's regret.